 Thornbridge Hall Wedding Reception and a Most Joyous Ceremony at Fulwood Church in Sheffield

 And so once again I find myself choosing one single word to describe a very special wedding.
-Well, finding that one single word to sum up Helen and and Jon’s wedding was in fact really easy.
-“JOYOUS”!
+Well, finding that one single word to sum up Helen and and Jon’s wedding was in fact really quite easy: “JOYOUS”!

 Getting Ready for the Day